dsc-tiu/open-source-ml-ai/README.md

 # :star2: Welcome to GDSC-TIU's open source resource collection for AI-ML enthusiasts and first-time open source contributors. :star2:

+The ML GitHub repo for open source contributions is now open for all.

+Before contributing however,

+Please Note the following: :bangbang:

+1. Do not see this repo as an easy opportunity to get your Hacktoberfest goodies, there are many other ways to complete the event.
+2. This repo aims to provide a starting point for open source contributors who genuinely want to learn but are at a novice level of learning.
+3. This repo has open issues from all difficulty levels.
+So all are welcome to participate.
+4. This repo has both code and non-code requirements so it will be easier for beginners if you are not confident in your coding abiilities.
+5. If you see that the issue you would like to solve is not present in the repository's Issues tab, then feel to create a new issue and as maintainer of the repo, I will allot you the issue and you can work on it.
+6. DO NOT FORGET TO READ ALL THE DOCUMENTATION FILES LIKE Contributing.md, README.md, Issues.md.
+These files are not junk or spam, they aim to guide you in your contributions and pull request journeys.
+7. Your pull request may or may not be accepted, that is at the discretion of the event organizers and maintainers.
+8. It is not guaranteed that contributions to this repo will reflect on your Hacktoberfest metrics.
+Approach this with an intent to learn and grow, the swags are secondary and replacable.

 ## Goals! :checkered_flag:

 The goal of this repository is to act as a resource for current and future learners who are interested in AI and ML, but do not have a proper understanding of the basics that go into ML algorithms.